SYBIL

 They are questions for everyone.
 Because everyone will live in the world that the answers create.

-VIII.
+XII.
 THE THRESHOLD

 We stand at the threshold of the Sybilian condition.